oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   example of generator is a modeling tool capable of generating or editing a system design expressed using TOSCA.

+## 2.4 Using TOSCA

+### 2.4.1 TOSCA Files

+### 2.4.2 Archive Format for Cloud Applications

+In order to support in a certain environment for the execution and management of the lifecycle of a cloud application, all corresponding artifacts have to be available in that environment.
+This means that beside the TOSCA file of the cloud application, the deployment artifacts and implementation artifacts have to be available in that environment.
+To ease the task of ensuring the availability of all of these, this specification defines a corresponding archive format called CSAR (Cloud Service ARchive).

+A CSAR is a container file, i.e. it contains multiple files of possibly different file types.
+These files are typically organized in several subdirectories, each of which contains related files (and possibly other subdirectories etc.).
+The organization into subdirectories and their content is specific for a particular cloud application.
+CSARs are zip files, typically compressed.
+A CSAR may contain a file called TOSCA.meta that describes the organization of the CSAR.

 -------
 # 3 TOSCA Language Abstractions